If you’re off track – what do you do? Can neurofeedback help?

 Book a Consultation

-Since people often don’t know much about neurofeedback and its impressive capacity to help brain-based problems, I offer a free consultation.
+Since people often don’t know much about neurofeedback and its impressive capacity to help brain-based problems, we recommend you schedule a consultation.
 You will meet one-on-one with me.
 Together we will decide if I think I can help you – or if another approach is better – I’ll tell you.
 That’s a promise.